-The brain is supplied by two pairs of arteries:

-- · Left and right internal carotid arteries anteriorly - Left and right vertebral arteries posteriorly forming the basilar artery (Fig. 2.17a) interconnected by the circle of Willis (Fig. 2.21).
+The brain is supplied by two pairs of arteries, left and right internal carotid arteries anteriorly and left and right vertebral arteries posteriorly forming the basilar artery (Fig. 2.17a), that are interconnected by the circle of Willis (Fig. 2.21).